gravestench/dark-magic/pkg/services/guiManager/README.md

 # GUI Manager
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a GUI which integrates with the raylib renderer and exposes itself as a renderable layer.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a GUI which integrates with the raylib renderer and exposes itself as a renderable layer.

 The GUI manager maintains a "node tree", where each node can (optionally) do